 - We are holding ourselves to the highest standards in an effort to create as safe a camp environment as possible.
 At the same time, it is important to recognize that in spite of our greatest efforts we cannot guarantee that your child will not be exposed to COVID-19 while at Camp Metigoshe.

 I know this is a lot of information to digest.
-Again, don’t hesitate to contact Jon or Sarah with any questions or concerns – our contact information is listed below.
+Again, don’t hesitate to contact Jon or Sarah with any questions or concerns about the 2020 camp season- our contact information is listed below.
 We hope that you are still looking forward to spending time with us at Camp Metigoshe this summer.
 If you determine that time at camp just isn’t the right choice for this summer, we understand.
 We remain committed to keeping all camp registration deposits and fees 100% refundable throughout the 2020 season.

 Finally, throughout June (and all summer long) there will be a wide variety of online camp activities for your family to participate in: daily worship opportunities; First Word fun and scripture; interactive SWAT Bible studies; and so much more at metigosheministries.com/virtual-camp/ for details.